fioprotocol/fips/fip-6.md

     make a new table locktokens
-        int64 lockid   <primary index>     //this is the identifier of the lock name owner_account;   <secondary index>  //this is the account that owns the lock int64_t lock_amount = 0;        //this is the amount of the lock int32_t payouts_performed = 0;  //this is the number of payouts performed thus far. int32 unlockable=0;   //this is the flag indicating if the lock is unlockable int32 votable = 0;   //this is the flag indicating if the lock is votable/proxy-able vector<lockperiods> periods;   // this is the locking periods for the lock int64_t remaining_lock_amount = 0; <secondary index>  //this is the amount remaining in the lock,     get decremented as unlocking occurs. uint32_t timestamp = 0;   //this is the time of creation of the lock, locking periods are relative to this time. struct lockperiods     //this is the definition of locking periods. int64_t duration;   //this is the duration of the lock period, relative to the timestamp on the lock. double percent;   //this is the percent to unlock when the time period has passed.
+        int64 lockid   <primary index>     //this is the identifier of the lock name owner_account;   <secondary index>  //this is the account that owns the lock int64_t lock_amount = 0;        //this is the amount of the lock in FIO SUF int32_t payouts_performed = 0;  //this is the number of payouts performed thus far. int32 unlockable=0;   //this is the flag indicating if the lock is unlockable int32 votable = 0;   //this is the flag indicating if the lock is votable/proxy-able vector<lockperiods> periods;   // this is the locking periods for the lock int64_t remaining_lock_amount = 0; <secondary index>  //this is the amount remaining in the lock in FIO SUF,     get decremented as unlocking occurs. uint32_t timestamp = 0;   //this is the time of creation of the lock, locking periods are relative to this time. struct lockperiods     //this is the definition of locking periods. int64_t duration;   //this is the duration of the lock period, relative to the timestamp on the lock. double percent;   //this is the percent to unlock when the time period has passed.